-- Construction of an expanded Ash Disposal Facility that would have sufficient capacity for the remaining operational life of the power station until 2039 plus a five year contingency. - Associated infrastructure that would also be established includes the following: - An expanded Ash Disposal Facility that would have sufficient capacity to store ash volumes produced to 2045; - An AWR dam from where decant and drained water will be pumped back to the power station for re-use; - An AWR transfer dam; - Delivery and return infrastructure, including conveyor belts and/ or pipelines, transfer houses, pump stations; - Clean and dirty water channels; - Powerlines; and - Access roads.
+- Construction of an Ash Disposal Facility that would have sufficient capacity for the remaining operational life of the power station until 2039 plus a five year contingency. - Associated infrastructure that would also be established includes the following: - An Ash Disposal Facility that would have sufficient capacity to store ash volumes produced to 2045; - An AWR dam from where decant and drained water will be pumped back to the power station for re-use; - An AWR transfer dam; - Delivery and return infrastructure, including conveyor belts and/ or pipelines, transfer houses, pump stations; - Clean and dirty water channels; - Powerlines; and - Access roads.

-The following preferred alternatives in Table 7-1 will be given consideration in the EIR against the "No-go" alternative:
+The following preferred alternatives will be consideration in the EIR against the "No-go" alternative: